kylebrowning/waterwheel.swift/README.md

 [![CocoaPods](https://img.shields.io/badge/platform-iOS%20%7C%20macOS%20%7C%20tvOS%20%7C%20watchOS-green.svg)](#)
 <br clear='all'/>

 ## Introduction

 The Waterwheel Swift SDK is a set of methods and classes making it easier to use Drupal with Swift on any Apple powered device (iOS, macOS, watchOS, tvOS).
 It combines the most used commands to communicate with Drupal, gives you commons Views and tasks for Drupal apps, and handles all session management for you.

-The Waterwheel Swift SDK is tracking Drupal 8.
+The framework is tracking Drupal 8.
 As new features come out in 8, they will be added ASAP.
-Currently no work is being done in the 3.x and 2.x branches in objective-c or for Drupal 7.
+Since Drupal 7 and Drupal 8 are completely different in terms of API's, you will need to use the correct version of waterwheel depending on your Drupal version.

 ## Requirements
 - iOS 8.0+ / Mac OS X 10.9+ / tvOS 9.0+ / watchOS 2.0+